mimik-ai/mimik-ai-developer-guide/readme.md

 ### Getting the clientId token and the developerId token

 The figure below describes the steps necessary to get the `clientId token` and `developerId token` from the [mimik Developer Portal](https://console.mimik.com/).
 A developer will navigate to the Developer Portal and do the steps described in the figure below according to the callout numbers in the illustration.
+The same clientId should be used for the congiration of all mimOE

 ![ClientId and DeveloperID Tokens](./images/console-process-01.png)